Sekinat-Oyeniran/Green_taxi_dataset_2022/README.md

 * Relationships created between trip data and zone lookup tables

 * Measures and calculated columns added in Power BI for advanced analysis

+🔍 Observations

+* Trip volumes varied by day of the week, with Thursday recording the highest.

+* Most trips were short in distance, with 1 to 2 passengers.

+* Cash and credit card were dominant payment methods.

+* Afternoon periods showed a spike in trip frequency and revenue generation.

+📈 Key Insights from the Project

+* Trip Volume by Day of the Week

+Weekdays (Mon–Fri) showed consistently high taxi demand, peaking mid-week.

+Sundays (Day 6) recorded the lowest number of trips (~95K), suggesting lower demand on weekends.

+* Seasonal Trends in Taxi Trips

+Trip volume peaked in spring (April–May), likely due to favorable weather.

+A decline during summer (Jul–Aug) aligns with reduced city activity (e.g., vacations).

+A recovery was observed in December, suggesting holiday-related travel.

+* Most Active Boroughs by Taxi Zones

+Manhattan and Queens had the highest number of active taxi zones, each with 69 unique pickup locations, reflecting centrality in transportation.

+Staten Island had the lowest (~20), indicating minimal green taxi activity.

+* Payment Method Preferences by Trip Type

+Trip Type 1 (likely street-hail or individual trips) had higher representation and used payment_type 1 (e.g., card) for 63% of payments.

+Trip Type 2 (possibly dispatch or shared rides) leaned even more heavily on card payments (70.3%).

+This suggests digital payments dominate green taxi transactions.

+* Revenue Distribution by Time of Day

+The second time block (likely late morning to afternoon) generated the highest revenue (~$5.26M), followed by early morning trips.

+Revenue dips during nighttime hours, which may suggest reduced activity or shorter trip distances.

+✅ Conclusions & Recommendations

+* High Weekday Demand (Peak on Thursdays)

+Conclusion: Trips peak mid-week, especially on Thursdays.

+Recommendation: Optimize fleet allocation and pricing strategies on high-demand weekdays.

+* Afternoon Revenue Peak

+Conclusion: Most revenue is generated in the afternoon.

+Recommendation: Prioritize driver availability and manage traffic in busy zones during peak hours.

+* Summer Dip in Ridership

+Conclusion: Lower taxi usage in July–August suggests seasonal travel patterns.

+Recommendation: Adjust fleet operations seasonally; launch off-peak promotions.

+* Uneven Borough Demand

+Conclusion: Manhattan and Queens see the most activity; Staten Island the least.

+Recommendation: Improve service outreach and accessibility in underserved areas.

+* Preference for Card Payments

+Conclusion: Majority of trips are paid by card.

+Recommendation: Strengthen digital payment systems; encourage cashless adoption.

+* Trip Type Dominance

+Conclusion: Trip Type 1 (street-hails) is heavily preferred.

+Recommendation: Promote scheduled or app-based rides to enhance efficiency.